World

 This AP O/U figure tells you the number of net action points in games involving a team that went over or stayed under the total runs line.

-As an example, suppose the total runs line for a game between the New York Yankees and the Los Angeles Dodgers was set at 8.
-If the final result of the match was Yankees 5 and the Dodgers 4 then the total runs would be 9, thus exceeding the pre-set total runs line.
+Example: Suppose the total runs betting line for a game between the Chicago White Sox and the Detroit Tigers was set at 10.
+Because of old team rivalries, both teams played fiercer than usual and the final result of the match was White Sox 6 and the Tigers 5.
+This means the total runs would be 11, thus exceeding the pre-set total runs line.

 iconDownload the app